 The Christmas season in Denver offers a month-long series of family-friendly parades, special holiday performances, lots of local shopping, and the largest holiday light display in Colorado.

 Any of these holiday activities are a good start for a December weekend getaway with kids.
-If you do decide to come to town, here are some of my family’s favorite things to do in the Mile High City between Thanksgiving and New Year’s Eve.
+If you do decide to come to town, here are some of my family’s favorite things to do in my hometown between Thanksgiving and New Year’s Eve.

 12 Things To Do With Kids on a Denver Christmas Season Getaway